TrekGEO > Tillandsia > peiranoi

 2nd Plant

-• July 2022 An offset began to grow at the bottom of the foliage.
+• Jul 2022 An offset began to grow at the bottom of the foliage but it stopped growing soon.

 • May 2021 It flowered.